walb-linux/walb-tools/doc/server-config.md

 ## Server process configuration in python

-This is example setting of a simple backup group with a simple server layout and two volumes
+This is example setting of a simple backup group with a simple server layout and two volumes.
 Modify and save it as `walb-config.py`.
 This will be used to control your backup group also.

 ```python
 #!/usr/bin/env python